Table of Contents[Hide][Show]

 Getting a Bike on the Island

 When we travel without the young kids, my husband and I prefer to head out on the paved bike trail that circles the island.
-This 8.2 mile path is breath-taking with a constant view of the lake on one side and wooded seclusion on the other.
+This 8.2-mile path is breathtaking with a constant view of the lake on one side and wooded natural beauty on the other.
 Since not as many people choose to venture out this far from the main strip, the ride can be relaxing with only the sounds of seagulls and the smell of fresh cedar to distract you from your peddling.
 Plus, if you get tired along the way, there are always places to pull off the path and sit on the beach until you’re ready to ride again.
-Just be prepared that food and restroom stops are few and far between once you get moving away from the main strip.
+Just be prepared that food and restroom stops are not available again until you reach the halfway point.

 While the third path option is not something I’ve tried yet myself, I do know of several people who constantly tell me I’m missing out.
-Throughout the center of the island are mountain bike paths woven between the trees.
-These paths are unpaved and better navigated by a serious off road biker.
-However, along these trails are some of Mackinac Island’s best kept secrets- places like Sugar Loaf, Skull Cave and even the island’s historic cemeteries.
+Throughout the interior of the island are mountain bike paths woven between the trees.
+These are non-paved trails and better navigated by a serious off-road biker.
+However, along interior trails are some of Mackinac Island’s best-kept secret places like Sugar Loaf, Skull Cave, Fort Holmes and even the island’s historic cemeteries.